OSU-Bee-Lab/buzzdetect/to-do.md

 * Output confidence score as probability?
     - Issue: each frame has its own probability.
 How do you rigorously turn that into a bee probability?
     - We wouldn't likely even use the probability, except as a cutoff to classify be activity, which we can do with the confidence score anyways.
+* Resolve issues with very large files
+  - [This guide](https://www.tensorflow.org/io/tutorials/audio) has something about audio slicing that might be useful; I can read in very large files with `tfio.audio.AudioIOTensor` and it doesn't kill my memory.

 ### buzzdetect.py
 * Get new command line operation working